Reading time: Less than 1 minute

 If you have ever wondered how your grammar stacks up, I have a great article you can read.
 Titled “43 Embarrassing Grammar Mistakes Even Smart People Make,” the piece appeared in Inc Magazine and was written by Christina Desmarais.

-My pet peeve?
-The error that Desmarais cites and #4 on her list:
+And which of these errors most resonates with me?
+The error that Desmarais cites as #4 on her list:

 ‘I’ as the last word in a sentence